ChainSafe/chainbridge-ui/README.md

 - `yarn start:substrate` to start,
 - `yarn setup:example` to initialize

-Should the substrate chain you are targetting require different type definitions, thetype definitions file should be added to `src/Contexts/Adaptors/SubstrateApis/` and the file name for the types set in the substrate bridge configs.
+Should the substrate chain you are targetting require different type definitions, the type definitions file should be added to `src/Contexts/Adaptors/SubstrateApis/` and the file name for the types set in the substrate bridge configs.

 ### Build